pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 package, but you can use your own decoding plugin.
 There are a few on github which can be used as examples.

 In order to use the replication API, the Connection has to be created in replication mode, in this mode the connection is not available to execute SQL commands, and can only be used with replication API.
-This is a restriction imposed by PostgreSQL™.
+This is a restriction imposed by PostgreSQL®.

 ##### Example 9.4.
 Create replication connection.